Russo-Georgian War: Unresolved conflicts

 The conflicts in Georgia remained at a stalemate until 2004, when Mikheil Saakashvili came to power after Georgia's Rose Revolution, which ousted president Eduard Shevardnadze.
 Restoring South Ossetia and Abkhazia to Georgian control was a first concern of Saakashvili.

 The Georgian government launched an initiative to curb smuggling from South Ossetia in 2004 after its success in restoring control in Adjara.
 Tensions were further escalated by South Ossetian authorities.
 Intense fighting took place between Georgian forces and the South Ossetians between 8 and 19 August.

 At the Parliamentary Assembly of the Council of Europe in Strasbourg in January 2005, Georgian president Saakashvili proposed a peace settlement for South Ossetia within a unified Georgian state.
 The proposal was rejected by South Ossetian leader Eduard Kokoity.
 In 2006, Georgia sent security forces to the Kodori Valley region of Abkhazia, when a local militia leader rebelled against Georgian authorities.
-In 2007, Georgia established what Russia called a "puppet government" in South Ossetia, led by Dmitry Sanakoyev (former South Ossetian prime minister), calling it a provisional administration.
+In 2007, Georgia established what Russia called a "puppet government" in South Ossetia, led by Dmitry Sanakoyev (former South Ossetian prime minister), calling it a Provisional Administrative Entity of South Ossetia.

 In early March 2008, Abkhazia and South Ossetia submitted formal requests for their recognition to Russia's parliament shortly after the West's recognition of Kosovo which Russia had been resisting.
 Dmitry Rogozin, Russian ambassador to NATO, hinted that Georgia's aspiration to become a NATO member would cause Russia to support the independence of Abkhazia and South Ossetia.
 The Russian State Duma adopted a resolution on 21 March, in which it called on the President of Russia and the government to consider the recognition.

 Georgia began proposing the placement of international peacekeepers in the separatist regions when Russia began to apply more force on Georgia after April 2008.
 The West launched new initiatives for peace settlement, with peace proposals being offered and discussions being organised by the European Union, the Organization for Security and Cooperation in Europe (OSCE) and Germany.
 The separatists dismissed the German project for Abkhazia approved by Georgia.
 Russia and the separatists did not attend an EU-backed meeting regarding Abkhazia.
 They also dismissed an OSCE offer to renew talks regarding South Ossetia.